decred/dcrdata/README.md

 Launch the dcrdata daemon and allow the databases to process new blocks.
 In "lite" mode (without `--pg`), only a SQLite DB is populated, which usually requires 30-60 minutes.
-In "full" mode (with `--pg`), concurrent synchronization of both SQLite and PostgreSQL databases is performed, requiring from 3-12 hours.
+In "full" mode (with `--pg`), concurrent synchronization of both SQLite and PostgreSQL databases is performed, requiring from 2-8 hours.
 See [System Hardware Requirements](#System-Hardware-Requirements) for more information.
+Please reread [Configuring PostgreSQL (**IMPORTANT!** Seriously, read this.)](#configuring-postgresql-important-seriously-read-this) of you have performance issues.

 On subsequent launches, only blocks new to dcrdata are processed.